 This application was reviewed in context with Transportation Planning's Inter-River Sub-Area Transportation Study, provided to Council in September, 2016.
-This study, which involved local stakeholders and residents, determined locations for future road circulation improvements and pedestrian connections.
-This project is dedicating 1.1 m at the south portion of the site to achieve the enhanced pedestrian connection to Inter River Park (Digger Park) which is envisioned in the study.
+This study, which involved local stakeholders and residents, determined locations for future road circulation improvements, and demonstrated that no changes were required to this application to improve connectivity in the area.